GianF67/Global-Cost-Of-Living-Analysis/README.md

 # statistics-project
-This is the project for our Statistics class
+This is the repo for our Foundamental Of Statistics project.
+We are analyzing the cost of living of 4500 cities around the world.